catej/AOOP/cate-assignment4-vsc/assignment4.md

 ### ~~ Round ~~

     1) Each round the player flips each coin once.
-    2) If the coind lands heads up add the value to the player's balance.
+    2) If the coin lands heads up add the value to the player's balance.

 ### ~~ End of Game ~~